-All researchers proposing to use human embryos or embryonic stem cell lines in their research, regardless of eligibility for federal funding, must obtain approval from the Stem Cell Research Oversight (SCRO) panel before the research can proceed.
+All researchers proposing to use human embryos or embryonic stem cell lines as part of covered research, regardless of eligibility for federal funding, must obtain approval from the Stem Cell Research Oversight (SCRO) Panel before the research can proceed.
 When required by other University policies and federal regulations, researchers also must obtain approval from the Institutional Review Board (IRB), the Institutional Animal Care and Use Committee (IACUC), and/or the Institutional Biosafety Committee (IBC).

 Approved Human Embryonic Stem Cells (hESC)

 Researchers using federally approved hESC lines are subject to the same project administration requirements that apply to other federally-sponsored projects.
 The National Institutes of Health provides specific information on writing a grant application for projects with federally approved hESC lines at the NIH Human Pluripotent Stem Cell Registry.

 Federally Unapproved Human Embryonic Stem Cells (hESC) and Research Involving more than Minimal Risk to Human Embryos